Autumn is creeping its way into our mountains. You know what that means? It’s time for some hearty Campfire Chili!

 Canned beans work great in this dish.
 I found a new blend of kidney and pintos to try, but sometimes I add navy beans, black beans and whatever else I can find with the word ‘bean’ in it. 🙂

 The smoky flavor of this chili makes it taste like it was cooked over a campfire for hours.
-The secret ingredient is liquid smoke.
+The secret ingredient is liquid smoke, which is flavoring that tastes just like it sounds!

 The smoky flavor of this chili makes it taste like it was cooked over a campfire for hours!